MenuBar Load Runner

 Something small is running in your menu bar.

 A dog, a horse, a soot sprite, Totoro.
-It trots when the machine is calm and breaks into a sprint when the system is under load — a live, ambient read on CPU, memory, GPU, network, disk, or fan, tucked into the status bar you already stare at.
+It trots when the machine is calm and breaks into a sprint when the system is under load — a live, ambient read on CPU, memory, GPU, network, disk, fan, or battery, tucked into the status bar you already stare at.

 Load becomes tempo